AXIS D1110 Video Decoder 4K

 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client’s identity.

-CA certificate: Select CA certificates to validate the authentication server’s identity.
+CA certificates: Select CA certificates to validate the authentication server’s identity.
 When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

 EAP identity: Enter the user identity associated with the client certificate.